 Students will acquire a critical understanding of current debates and issues relating to science education, and will be guided and supported in developing their subject knowledge.
 We expect students to engage with reading and research into science education and to regularly reflect upon their own progress, towards meeting the Teachers’ Standards across the 11–16 age range.

-Students on the Biology PGCE work with a team of expert subject tutors who have all previously been classroom teachers and are actively involved with science education research, curriculum development and consultancy.
-During teaching practice, student teachers benefit from the support of subject specialist mentors within our network of over 200 schools throughout London and beyond, ensuring each has the opportunity to become a skilled and confident teacher.
+Students undertaking this rigorous PGCE will work with a team of expert subject tutors who have all previously been classroom teachers and are actively involved with science education research, curriculum development and consultancy.

-The Biology PGCE is delivered via a programme of ‘Debates in Education’, seminars, workshops, tutorials and directed study days at the IOE, as well as time spent in placement schools or colleges.
-Assessment is by observation of practical teaching, assignments and a portfolio (which links with continuing professional development in the induction year).
+The Biology PGCE is delivered via keynote lectures, seminars, workshops, tutorials and directed study days at the IOE, as well as time spent in placement schools or colleges.
+Assessment is by the observation of practical teaching, assignments and a portfolio (which links with continuing professional development in the induction year).
 This PGCE also offers unique opportunities such as teaching sessions at museums and Kew Gardens, and residential trips, developing students’ understanding of learning science outside the classroom.

 This full-time PGCE programme is suited to those wishing to gain QTS for teaching in a UK maintained (state-funded) school and who have fulfilled the appropriate entry requirements.
 Student teachers undertake at least two placements (totalling 120 days) at a school or college, during which time their teaching practice will be supported by a school subject tutor and mentor.
 The Professional Practice module is assessed through these placements, associated tasks and a portfolio.
 During their placement students may teach:

 Key Stage 3: Science (including elements of Physics, Chemistry and Biology)